mogilvie/GdprBundle/README.md

 ```

-Configure the EncryptBundle to use the GdprBundle encryption subscriber
+Configure the EncryptBundle to use the GdprBundle encryption subscriber.
+Or point to your own custom subscriber.
 ```yaml
 // app/config/config.yml